fikrifirat/portal-widget-wl/README.md

 login     | your provisioned webrtc login password  | your shared secret used for webrtc basic_auth| 1 if you've enabled basic auth 0 if you host your own credential service

+## Launcing the applicaiton
+First install the required dependencies:
+`npm install`

+Then you can launch the node application:
+`npm start`

+By default the application will listen to port 3000